kodeyeen/omp/README.md

 ```

 If you're using Visual Studio Code and seeing error messages during development, this is because of your GOARCH and CGO_ENABLED env variable values.
-You can check their values by typing:
+You can check them by typing:

 ```shell
 go env